henrystanley/Quark/Doc/intro.md

 `parse` and `show` are basically inverse functions.
 The only slight difference is that `parse` has that nifty error handling stuff, while `show` will always succeed.

-Also, one last thing to keep in mind, is that `show` has a bit of difficulty with strings when iterated.
-If we apply `show` to the string `'cat'` we get the string `'"cat"'`.
-Then if we once again apply show to `'"cat"'` we get `'""cat""'`, which parses into `[ "" cat "" ]`.
-Hopefully in the future this will be solved, but for now watch out for repeated applications of `show` to a string.

 Utilities